clearlinux/how-to-clear/02-concepts.md

 The concept of updates is central to the design of the Clear Linux OS method of delivering and maintaining the OS.
 In essence, every modification to the OS is considered an update.
-This includes installation, updates themselves and the addition of optional components.
+This includes installation, updates themselves, and the addition of optional components.
 In principle, even rolling back to an older version is an update.

 The content originates from an "update server".
-This is implamented by a https enabled webserver where the files are served as static content.
+This is implemented by a https enabled webserver where the files are served as static content.
-The Clear Linux OS will periodically query the data on the update server and determine whether updates are available, and in case the OS wants to install optional components, or even when a new installation is performed.
+The Clear Linux OS periodically queries the data on the update server and determines whether updates are available, and in case the OS wants to install optional components, or even when a new installation is performed.
 In all those cases, the update content files provides all the data and metadata to perform all the needed actions.